Kafr 'Aqab: Post-1967

 After the Six-Day War in 1967, Kafr 'Aqab has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 287, of whom 8 originated from the Israeli territory.

 Israel has confiscated 2,037 dunams of land from Kafr 'Aqab in order to construct the Israeli settlement of Kokhav Ya'acov.

 According to the Palestinian Central Bureau of Statistics, in 2006, Kafr 'Aqab had a population of 10,411.
 Primary health care for Kafr 'Aqab is obtained in Al-Ram.
 In 2007, Kfar 'Aqab was described as a middle class suburb.

 While Kafr 'Aqab was unilaterally annexed by Israel with the rest of East Jerusalem and falls under its full jurisdiction, it is separated from Jerusalem by the Israeli West Bank barrier.
 Municipal inspectors never inspect the area beyond the barrier.
 This creates "a planning nightmare and developer's dream".

 The al-Faruq mosque in Kafr 'Aqab offers weekly classes in the Islamic teachings of Hizb ut-Tahrir.

-Current Developments
+2020s

-The Israeli Construction and Housing Ministry began preparing the master plan for a new Jewish neighborhood to be located at the northern edge of Jerusalem on land near the former Atarot airport currently inhabited by some 15 Palestinian families and will stretch up to the separation barrier, which will be the border between the new neighborhood and the Palestinian Kafr Aqab neighborhood.
-The land is slated to become part of the Palestinian state under U.S. President Donald Trump's peace plan.
+The Israeli Construction and Housing Ministry began preparing the master plan for a new Israeli neighborhood to be located at the northern edge of Jerusalem on land near the former Atarot airport currently inhabited by some 15 Palestinian families and will stretch up to the separation barrier, which will be the border between the new neighborhood and the Palestinian Kafr Aqab neighborhood.
+The land has been slated to become part of the Palestinian state under U.S. President Donald Trump's peace plan.
 Though Kafr Aqab is considered to be part of Jerusalem, it is on the other side of the barrier wall.